Ludmila-N/InnerSourceLearningPath/day2day/outline.md

     - enforcing the code of conduct
 -

-### Lifecycle
+### During the Sprint

 - There might well be multiple TCs in one project
 -

-## Ideas

-- Possibly two videos: one for being and one for becoming a TC
-- The contributor learning path (LP) video should lay out what a contributor can expect from a/his TC
-- Idea for a new LP: InnerSource careers
+### After the Sprint

+- There might well be multiple TCs in one project
+-

+### References

+- The Contributor section of the InnerSource learning path
+- The Trusted Committer section of the InnerSource learning path